MHRA/products/medicines/docs/architecture/README.md

 ## Storage

 Documents are stored in Azure Blob Storage, named after a digest of their contents.
-This is called content-based addressing and means that two identical documents resolve to the same name giving us de-duplication for free.
+This is called content-based addressing and means that two identical documents resolve to the same name giving us deduplication for free.
 An updated document resolves to a new name, giving us version history for free.
 We can keep historical documents for ever as storage is very cheap and effectively infinite.

 Metadata for the medicines (including lists of associated documents) is attached to each file.
 Azure Search indexes the documents (pdf and Blob Storage are both supported).
 Azure search also has AI plugins for features such as phrase detection.
 This has the potential to give us a rich, relevant search experience similar to that provided by commercially available search engines such as Google or Bing).